Angeli Foods: History

 In 2013, third-generation owner Fred Angeli was given the Michigan Grocers Association's first Al Kessel Outstanding Achievement Award.
 In the following year, Angeli Foods began offering organic food at their store in Menominee.
-They sold their grocery locations in Menominee and Marinette to Jack's Fresh Market in 2016, leaving only their original Iron River location and the Marinette gas station.
-The latter was sold by mid-2017.
+They sold their grocery locations in Menominee and Marinette to Jack's Fresh Market in 2016, and the Marinette gas station by 2017, leaving only their original Iron River location.

 As of 2019, the last remaining Angeli Foods store in Iron River employed over a hundred people with additional temporary workers taken on during the busier summer.
-The location, noted for its unusually expansive array of Italian products, had previously been lauded as an "extraordinary market" by Explorer's Guide.
-The travel guide added that its variety of fresh food options seemed "entirely out of place for tiny Iron River."
-Its non-grocery operations included an attached Verizon mobile phone store, a UPS parcel drop-off and pick-up location, dry cleaning, a Stormy Kromer outlet center, and a sports store.
-The latter replaced an Angeli-run video rental store in 2017 due to the rise in video streaming.
+The location was known for its unusually expansive array of Italian products.
+Explorer's Guide had previously lauded the store as an "extraordinary market", and added that its variety of fresh food options seemed "entirely out of place for tiny Iron River."
+Non-grocery operations included an attached Verizon mobile phone store, a UPS parcel drop-off and pick-up location, dry cleaning, a Stormy Kromer outlet center, and a sporting goods store.
+The latter replaced an Angeli-run video rental store in 2017 due to a rise in video streaming.

 At the beginning of the 2020 COVID-19 pandemic in the United States, Angeli Foods worked with volunteers to allow customers to phone in their orders for contactless pickup at the store.
 A year later, it launched a website where customers could order their groceries for later pickup.

 Related businesses

 Mike Leonard Angeli, part of a separate branch of the Angeli family, opened an Angeli grocery store in Marquette, Michigan in 1959.
 The 11000 sqft building was located near the intersection of Washington and 7th Streets.
 This location closed in 1975 after Angeli became a founding and anchor tenant in the Marquette Mall complex.
-Angeli's new purpose-built store there was 25000 sqft large and carried SuperValu branding.
+Angeli's new purpose-built mall store was 25000 sqft large and carried SuperValu branding.
 It opened in 1973 and closed due to an increasingly competitive local grocery scene in 1989.

 Sale

-In March 2022, Angeli Foods announced that it had reached a tentative agreement to sell itself for an undisclosed amount to Miner's, Inc., the owner and operator of Super One Foods, a chain of grocery store located in the Upper Peninsula of Michigan, Wisconsin, and Minnesota.
+On 15 March 2022, Angeli Foods announced that it had reached a tentative agreement to sell itself for an undisclosed amount to Miner's, Inc., the owner and operator of Super One Foods, a chain of grocery store located in the Upper Peninsula of Michigan, Wisconsin, and Minnesota.
 As part of the arrangement, Angeli's last extant store in Iron River would be rebranded and become the thirty-second Super One.
 The sale concluded in May, and the store was closed for a day to begin the changeover.